Sheffield Corporation Transport No. 264

 - Subsequent history

-Purchased privately and transported to Crich in December 1960.
+Purchased privately and transported to Crich on 17th December 1960.

 - Restoration history